 Emergency situations are basically a single source and must follow the procedures below.
 The city must follow fiscal approval limits as set forth in ADM Policy 2-200 available on the Human Resources ICE page.
-When a true "Disaster" is declared, refer to Yakima Municipal Code Chapter 6.06.010.
+When an emergency is declared, refer to Yakima Municipal Code Chapter 6.06.010.